YuLiumt/ZettelKasten/Notebook/Equation of State.md

 ## Equation of State

+The equation of state (EOS) describes the connection between various properties of matter such as the temperature $T$, the mass density $\rho$, the internal energy $\epsilon$, the composition and the pressure $P$.

+The EOS of neutron stars is not well known, because the expected densities and temperatures are well above anything which could be achieved in any experimental setup today.

+A general EOS for a one-component fluid has the form

+$$
+P=P(\rho, \epsilon)
+$$
+where $\rho$ is the rest-mass density, $\epsilon$ the specific energy density and $P$ the pressure.

 The true EOS for nuclear matter in an environment similar to a neutron star is still not known, not even assuming a small effect of the temperature, i.e., a cold neutron star.

 - [[EOS - Hybrid]]